 - For every on-site proctored exam, students are responsible for following the GCPS process:

 - On-site proctors may be able to supervise online exams, but you should confirm that with the proctor.
-Online exams are taken in Blackboard Learn, but you will not be allowed to use your own computer.
-The proctor’s computer must have reliable high-speed Web access that meets the technical requirements of the Blackboard Learn learning management system, available for the duration of the exam (check your syllabus).
+Online exams are taken in Canvas, but you will not be allowed to use your own computer.
+The proctor’s computer must have reliable high-speed Web access that meets the technical requirements of the Canvas learning management system, available for the duration of the exam (check your syllabus).

 - Fees vary by proctor, so be sure to ask about the cost and payment options when you contact an on-site proctor.